This year’s EEMA conference will be held in Budapest at the Hotel Benczur from 25-27 November. The subject we will be discussing is:

 We will aim to provoke theological reflection on diaspora mission, listen to and learn from lived narratives, lead toward an action plan to further develop our understanding and provide tools/outputs to further develop diaspora ministry in the future.

-Our speakers will include Tayo Arikawe (London City Mission), John Baxter Brown (Global Connections), Usha Reifsnider (Oxford Centre for Mission Studies) and Alex Vlasin (University of Bucharest).
+Our speakers will include Tayo Arikawe (London City Mission), John Baxter Brown (Global Connections), Jim Memory (European Christian Mission), Usha Reifsnider (Centre for Missionaries from the Majority World) and Alex Vlasin (University of Bucharest).
 You can read more about some of them here.

 Venue: Hotel Benczur, Budapest